 Derek Edward Schloss is the Director of Strategy at Security Token Academy, the leading educational platform for the security token industry.
 In this episode, Derek reads his latest published piece — “Security Tokens and The Formatting Revolution”.
 In the episode, Derek explains that the idea of taking securities and placing them on blockchains can be best understood as a simple formatting revolution that’s three thousand years in the making.

-Related Resource: How Blockchain Will Revolutionize the Future of Commercial Real Estate
+Related Resource: The Blockchain Real Estate Summit

 Tokenization Creates Fractional Ownership